 Connect with professional creatives, learn a new skill, and expand your own creative practice in 1-day, 4-week, and 6-week creative classes at the Denver Art Museum.
 These classes are taught by practicing artists and are taught in a studio art environment in the new Creative Hub located on level 1 of the newly reimagined Martin Building.

 From our monthly Drop-In programs to recurring lectures and talks with curators and museum professionals, we offer several opportunities for adults to brush up on their creativity, learn more about the art world, and to explore artworks in detail.
-Due to the pandemic, all programs and lectures are online-only.

 Monthly Online Programs

 Try your hand at studying and drawing works of art in sessions led by instructor and artist Anna Kaye.
 Sessions are free, open to all regardless of level, and are currently conducted on the first Tuesday of each month over Zoom.

 Explore your imagination and creativity through informal writing sessions led Theresa Rozul Knowles, an instructor from Lighthouse Writers Workshop in Denver.
 Sessions are free, open to all regardless of level, and are currently conducted on the second Tuesday of each month over Zoom.